NCAS-CMS/cfdm/docs/source/tutorial.rst

 The `~Field.constructs` method has optional parameters to filter the output by specifying criteria on the contents of metadata constructs.
+See the :ref:`further section on metadata constructs
-See :ref:`construct selection <Construct-selection>` for more details.
+<Metadata-constructs-(2)>` for more details.

 .. _Data: